 Are You Acquainted With PaaS?

-When asked, “Are you acquainted with PaaS?” participants’ responses would frequently discuss the installation for global PaaS with no mention of the advantages of private.
+When asked, “Are you acquainted with PaaS?” participants’ responses would frequently discuss the installation of global PaaS with no mention of the advantages of private.
 It was, to say the least, aggravating.

 There is clearly still much to be performed, and it is as vital as ever to emphasize the distinction between commercial and commercial PaaS.
 One source of misunderstanding here is that internal and external PaaS suppliers tout some of those same advantages.